microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-licenses.md

 | Teams Meeting Transcript APIs: <ul><li>[GET /users/{userId}/onlineMeetings/{meetingId}/transcripts/{transcriptId}/content](/graph/api/calltranscript-get#example-2-get-a-calltranscript-content)</li><li>[GET /users/{userId}/onlineMeetings/{meetingId}/transcripts/{transcriptId}/metadataContent](/graph/api/calltranscript-get#example-4-get-a-calltranscript-metadatacontent)</li></ul>  | None |  $0.024* per minute | The duration will be rounded down to nearest minute. |
 | Teams Meeting Recording APIs: <ul><li>[GET /users/{userId}/onlineMeetings/{meetingId}/recordings/{recordingId}/content](/graph/api/callrecording-get#example-2-get-callrecording-content)</li></ul>  | None | $0.03* per minute | The duration will be rounded down to nearest minute. |

-*The price for use will be applicable from October 2, 2023.
+*The price for use will be applicable from October 3, 2023.
 It is subject to change in the future.

 ## Payment and billing

-On July 5, 2022, [billing changes for Teams APIs](https://devblogs.microsoft.com/microsoft365dev/upcoming-billing-changes-for-microsoft-graph-apis-for-teams-messages/) took effect.

 If your applications are or will be using any of the aforementioned APIs or [change notification](/graph/api/subscription-post-subscriptions) `resources`, you must follow the steps described in [Enable metered Microsoft 365 APIs and services](/graph/metered-api-setup) to set up an active Azure subscription for billing purposes.